-Cranial Deformation &
+Cranial Deformation / Elongated Skulls

 Societies around the world portray distinct characteristics which define their culture.
 From the clothes worn; the language spoken and the customs and traditions that are passed from generation to generation, each of these can provide insights into a cultural group.
 There are, however, a number of universal customs that are practiced on each continent around the globe.
 They include circumcision, death and burial rituals and cranial deformation.
 These traditions originated in our remote past.
 Their purpose and meaning seemingly lost to the sands of time.

-It was once believed that head modifications developed in Egypt, and then spread around the world.
+It was once believed head modifications (elongated skulls) developed in Egypt, and then spread around the world.
 Researchers have concluded that this phenomenon was not isolated to one geographic area and then disseminated out into the surrounding areas.
 Instead, this bizarre hallmark of ancient societies sprang up around the world in different cultural groups independently.
 Many have come to believe it to be an inherent step in the evolution of a group’s culture.

 What Is Cranial Deformation (The Method Used To Produce Elongated Skulls)